OnShift/onshift.github.io/_posts/2017-08-16-Refactoring-with-ReactJS-testing.md

     }
 }
 {% endhighlight %}
-At the line `9` you can see `data-test-component="failureBanner"` and when this component is renderd this is the tag that we are latching on in this test.
+At the line `9` you can see `data-test-component="failureBanner"`.
+When this component is rendered, we'll be able to select it from the DOM using this data attribute and make assertions against it.
 {% highlight javascript %}
   expect(component.$el.data('test-component')).to.equal('failureBanner');
 {% endhighlight %}
 Now its time to look at the helper methods that we used here.

 # Test Helper Methods
-We were fortunate enough to happen upon an excellent [React/Redux](https://www.udemy.com/react-redux-tutorial/) course on Udemy tought by [Stephen Grider](https://github.com/StephenGrider).
+We were fortunate enough to happen upon an excellent [React/Redux](https://www.udemy.com/react-redux-tutorial/) course on Udemy taught by [Stephen Grider](https://github.com/StephenGrider).
 We have modified it to some degree to fit our needs but mostly retained the [original code](https://github.com/StephenGrider/AdvancedReduxCode).

 {% highlight javascript linenos %}
 import React from 'react';
 import reducers from '../jsx/reducers/index.jsx';